AlchemistPrimus/commandline_based_library_catalogue_application/README.md

 $ python3 libsys_startup.py

 ```
-Options are entered in form of numbers
+A window prompting you to enter options is displayed, enter options inform of numbers

 ## How it works